ScilifelabDataCentre/dds_cli/docs/gui.rst

 The project information is displayed in the top right of the GUI.
 The project information is displayed in a table format.
 The project information is updated when you select a new project.

+..
 TODO:: Add image of the project information

 Project Actions
 ===============

+..
+TODO:: Add information on the project actions